Special offer

 Certified Data Professional (CDP)

-This comprehensive Institute for Certification of Computing Professionals (ICCP) qualification has five tiers, which range from entry level to executive management.
-Certified Data Professionals generally specialize in one or more roles, including data governance, data analytics and data warehousing.
+This comprehensive Institute for Certification of Computing Professionals (ICCP) qualification comprises five tiers ranging from entry-level to executive management.
+Certified Data Professionals generally specialize in areas such as data governance, data analytics and data warehousing.

-Recertification: Technology professionals have to complete 60 hours of Continuing Professional Education (CPE) credits every three years to maintain their CDP certificates.
+Recertification: Technology professionals are required to complete 60 hours of Continuing Professional Education (CPE) credits every three years to maintain their CDP certificates.

 Oracle Certified Professional